Davis’ 41 points lead Lakers past Pelicans, 114-110 - WHIZ News

 TIP-INS

-Lakers: Shot 8 of 24 (33.3 percent) from 3-point range and missed seven of 25 free throws. … Scored 62 of their points in the paint. … Had only three players score as many as 10 points. … Never led by more than six.
+Lakers: Shot 8 of 24 from 3-point range and missed seven of 25 free throws. … Scored 62 points in the paint. … Dwight Howard had nine points on four dunks and a free throw.

 CATCHING UP